-In this step-by-step guide, we showcase the absolute best blog post formatting ideas not only to keep your readers hooked, but to keep them coming back for more!
+In this step-by-step guide, we showcase the absolute best blog post formatting ideas not only to keep your readers hooked and engaged, but to keep them coming back for more!

 I don’t blame you.